Djeeb/cuda-tests/projects_pytorch/SVRG_nnet/README.md

 Now, we're back on MNIST and we will try to play with *hyperparameters* and *warm start* to set up the best SVRG algorithm possible.

+#### **Warm start and learning rate decay**

 For some reason, SVRG is more useful when the model is already trained and near a local minimum.
 To pre-train the model (also known as warm start), we will use the same SGD set up as the one SVRG compete with.
 We tried many learning rates and learning rate decay algorithms.
-We finally choose the exponential one :
+We finally chose the exponential one :

 ![equation](https://latex.codecogs.com/png.latex?%5Cdpi%7B150%7D%20%5Calpha_%7B0%7D%20%3D%20learning%5C%3B%20rate%5C%3B%20initialization)